Frequency Coaching

 • "Who am I to pursue this endeavour?"

-How do we ACTUALLY stop procrastinating and self-sabotaging ourselves?
+How do we stop procrastinating and self-sabotaging ourselves?

 This is covered more extensively in the following post - Outsmart your Self-Sabotage and Conquer your Inner Saboteur